NTNUI/koiene-booking-h20/README.md

 Implementing a feature in the back-end usually consists of creating a new endpoint.
 This is done by creating a url config, a viewset, a serializer(optional), a model(optional), unit tests and integration tests of the endpoint.

-## Examples of implementing new features
+## Examples of implementing new features in the backend

 ### Implementing a new endpoint
 An example of an implemented feature includes the possibility to list bookings for the sit-panel.
 To do this the following files were created: